aleabodo/survival-pi-docs/docs/wiki/Features/chestprotect.md

 - `/chestprotect lock`: Enter chest protection locking mode.
 Now click any of your chests to lock the it.
 - `/chestprotect unlock`: Enter chest protection unlocking mode.
 Now click any of your chests to unlock the it.
 - `/chestprotect trust PLAYER`: Enter trust-mode.
 Now you can click a chest to trust *PLAYER* to it. *PLAYER* will be able to access the chest.
 - `/chestprotect untrust PLAYER`: Enter untrust-mode.
 Now you can click a chest to untrust *PLAYER*. *PLAYER* can no longer access the chest.
-- `/chestprotect view`: Highlights all of your protectected chest with particles, so you can more easily find them.
-Run the command againn to disable the particles.

 :::warning[Hoppers can't suck items from locked chests!]
 Make sure you unlock chests that you want to use in Redstone contraptions.